Get Involved

 OpenOffice/LibreOffice/Mozilla:

-Open-source projects usually “borrow” the dictionaries from LibreOffice, which means that even if software and Linux users (at least Debian based Linux distributions) don't know I am behind the British dictionary, chances are they are using my version.
-People can only know by editing the dictionaries files manually.
+Open-source projects usually use LibreOffice dictionaries.
+This means that even if software and Linux users don't know I'm behind the British dictionary because my name doesn't appear in the operating system, they might be using my version.
+People can only know by viewing the dictionaries files manually.

-If you find a word that appears as a typo, and you are sure it isn't, please e-mail it to me for analysis.
+If you find a dictionary word that appears as a typo, and you are certain it isn't, please e-mail it to me for analysis.
 If it exists in dictionaries such as Oxford or Collins, I will add it.

-Please share your private wordlist if you feel there are very basic/common words missing.
+Please share your private wordlist if you feel there are very basic/common dictionary words missing.

 You may also open a ticket on GitHub: